jonnyboywriteslatex/combination_estimator/index.md

 ```

 ## get\_est
-Basic function to combine randomized trials and observational data (B=number bootstrap iterations - if B=NA only the estimate will be returned)
+Basic function to combine individual treatment effect estimates from trials and observational studies given in Section 2.2 of manuscript (B=number bootstrap iterations - if B=NA only the estimate will be returned)

 Parameters:
 * est\_rt: treatment effect estimate from randomized trial